Role of many phonon modes on the high-temperature linear-in-$T$ electronic resistivity: Effect of many phonon modes

-Although there is no precise definition for the crossover temperature $T^{*}$ that separates the low-$T$ (non-linear) and high-$T$ (linear) behavior, we visually define $T^{*}$ as the temperature at which $d\rho/dT$ is about $93\%$ of the asymptotic slope ($\propto\sum_{i}\lambda_{i}$).
-The factor is chosen such that $T^{*}$ for a single Debye mode is exactly $T_{D}/5$.
-The value of $T^{*}$ for each case is shown as vertical dashed lines in Figs.~\ref{fig:Debye}--\ref{fig:Einstein}.
+We may still seek some rough and qualitative relationship between our choice of $T^*$ with the phonon parameters, although a precise quantitative analysis is beyond the scope of the current work as explained above.
 Note that $T^{*}$ is very roughly approximated by the largest $T_{D/E,i}/5$ among the individual phonon modes, since for larger $T$ all modes are linear, and for smaller $T$ at least one mode is non-linear.
 However, if some mode $j$ with smaller $T_{D/E,j}/5$ has $\lambda_{j}$ significantly larger than $\lambda_{i}$ (or the combined effect of several modes at that temperature scale), then $T^{*}$ may become closer to $T_{D/E,j}/5$ because the non-linearity between the two temperature scales caused by mode $i$ may be too small visually.
 In fact, we do not find any simple way of expressing $T^*$ in terms of system parameters because of its complex dependence on the whole collection of $\lambda_n$ and $T_{D/E,n}$ values in a nontrivial manner.
 The only concrete statement is that there is a clear linear-in-$T$ resistivity above some effective $T=T^*$, whose value depends on all the complicated details of the system, and for $T<T^*$ the resistivity does not manifest any linear-in-$T$ behavior at all.
+It may be interesting in future work to investigate how $T^*$ correlates with the number of phonon modes and the statistical distributions of $T_D$ (or $T_E$) and $\lambda$.
+However, the ambiguity in the definition of $T^*$ makes any statistical analysis of $T^*$ ill-defined.
+Moreover, instead of using a statistical distribution on phonon parameters, $T^*$ is better calculated for specific materials using the specific system parameters---all our work guarantees is that there will always be a high-$T$ linear-in-$T$ resistivity independent of all the details.
+This also suggests that our finding should apply to other cuprates too since all cuprates being multi-atomic materials have many phonon modes.
+This problem also prevents a general statement on an effective phonon frequency and an effective electron-phonon coupling for the whole system including all the phonon modes since all the details matter, and our general theory can only establish the linearity, and not the quantitative details.
+We leave these questions to future work, which would necessarily be completely numerical focusing on specific materials with many phonon modes.